Foodomics and Plant Foods

 Course content

 Foodomics & Plant Foods is a multidisciplinary course covering a broad domain of scientific methods applied to the analysis of small molecules in plant foods and other biological samples.
-The course introduces the basics of the foodomics, which is the research field investigating molecular composition of foods and their impact on human health and wellbeing.
+The course introduces the basics of foodomics, which is the research field investigating the molecular composition of foods and their impact on human health and well-being.
 Students will learn how molecular profiles of foods are screened using analytical platforms.
-The course will cover analytical platforms including Gas Chromatography-Mass Spectrometry (GC-MS), Liquid Chromatography-Mass Spectrometry (LC-MS) and Proton (1H) Nuclear Magnetic Resonance (NMR) spectroscopy that are most often used to screen foods and human biofluids (blood, urine, and faecal).
-The course also covers design of foodomics/metabolomics experiments, from sample preparation to data acquisition and data pre-processing/analysis.
+The course will cover analytical platforms including Gas Chromatography-Mass Spectrometry (GC-MS), Liquid Chromatography-Mass Spectrometry (LC-MS) and Proton ( 1 H) Nuclear Magnetic Resonance (NMR) spectroscopy that are most often used to screen foods and human biofluids (blood, urine, and faecal).
+The course also covers the design of foodomics/metabolomics experiments, from sample preparation to data acquisition and data pre-processing/analysis.

 Education

-MSc Programme in Food Science and Technology
+MSc Program in Food Science and Technology

 Learning outcome